Dashboard Member settings

 • ingredients restricted for cosmetics (certain ingredients have specified maximum amounts that can be used, eg tooth whitening products may contain a maximum of 0.1% of hydrogen peroxide)

-• preservatives, UV filters and colourants which are permitted for cosmetics (note that all preservatives, UV filters and colourants not listed in the the UK Cosmetic Regulations are not permitted)
+• preservatives, UV filters and colourants which are permitted for cosmetics (note that all preservatives, UV filters, and colourants not listed in the UK Cosmetic Regulations are not permitted)

 • the brand owner marketing the cosmetic product under their name or trade mark

-• a person or company established within Great Britain, by the manufacturer, brand owner or importer, to act as the responsible person
+• a person or company based within the UK, appointed by the manufacturer or importer, to act as the responsible person

-Every cosmetic product must have its own Product Information File (PIF), which contains information about the product.
+Every cosmetic product must have its own PIF, a technical file containing all the important information about the product.
 A PIF must include:

 • a description of the cosmetic product